 - Poor hatchability among fertilized eggs

-The best way to determine if your chickens are infected with intestinal worms is to have a veterinarian perform an analysis of your chickens’ feces.
+The surest way to determine if your chickens are infected with intestinal worms is to have a veterinarian perform an analysis of your chickens’ feces.
 Most intestinal worm eggs are readily visible under a microscope.

 Follow these simple steps to treat and prevent further infestations of intestinal worms among your flock: